More than 199.01 Crore vaccine doses provided to States/UTs

 More than 199.01 crore (1,99,01,83,135) vaccine doses have been provided to States/UTs so far through Govt. of India (free of cost channel) and through direct state procurement category.

-More than 6.98 Cr (6,98,57,850) balance and unutilized COVID Vaccine doses are still available with the States/UTs to be administered.
+More than 6.77 Cr (6,77,44,140) balance and unutilized COVID Vaccine doses are still available with the States/UTs to be administered